-To submit an addmissions application, see the Application Form at the end of this document and check with the Undergraduate Advisory in the Department office for details.
+To submit an addmissions application, see the Application Form at the end of this document (Section 9) and check with an Undergraduate Advisory in the Department office for details.
 In order to register for Department upper-division courses (3000-level or higher), a student must have major status or receive permission from the Department and course instructor for exceptional circumstances.